biscicol/triplifier/trunk/testdata/test_data-README.txt

+The files in this directory are for formal and informal testing of core Triplifier functionality.
+The files test.* are used for the unit tests of the input data reader system.
+The files *MeasuringStick.n3 are used by the unit tests for the Triplifer output.

 The file dwca-all_classes.zip is a DwC archive that includes all 6 core classes with 1 or more terms for each class.
 The file dwca-4_classes.zip is the same as the previous file, except the classes Identification and Event have been removed, along